 On the other hand, in the driverless-car field, inductive approaches have dominated.
 Grand Challenges held by DARPA in 2004, 2005, and 2007 inspired us with the current standard testing method of cruising cars in deserts, highways, and streets.
 However, driverless science is a vast, unexplored territory, and using only the inductive approaches may reveal only limited aspects of the area.
 From now on, Symmetric Geometry plays an important role, as the mathematical foundation for the driverless car industry.

 Symmetric Geometry has helped MotionLab describe and define all vehicle motion-creation problems and has found solutions to the problems.
-Because of the explicit goal, the Geometry is distinct from Euclidean Geometry.
+Because of the particular goal, the Geometry is distinct from Euclidean Geometry.
 The following is only a small set of issues, where the Geometry was of direct help:

 - Symmetric Geometry gives the best estimates of the vehicle’s frame (position and direction) at every motion sampling cycle.